mrhunsaker/Graph_Digitizer/docs/API_REFERENCE.md

 Show a safe file-save dialog and return the selected filename.

-- If a native dialog can't be constructed, returns a sensible fallback path (Downloads or temp) and updates the status label.
+- If a native dialog can't be constructed, returns a sensible fallback path (for example, the user's `Downloads` folder on Windows and Linux, or the system temporary directory) and updates the status label to inform the user where the file was written.
 - Sets `state.modal_active` during operation.

 Arguments: